Sam-Chug/CSus2-Editor/CSus2Editor/Readme.txt

 Created By: Reaganomics Lamborghini

 ==Song Length==
-Selected the length of the sequence by changing the value in Song Length Box.
+Select the length of the sequence by changing the value in Song Length Box.
 Beware that lengths larger than ~100 may cause the program to lag upon resizing.
 After selecting new length, click "Generate New Sheet" to apply the length.
 Generating a new sheet will clear all previous notes.
 The sequence length is currently capped at 250 notes for instability reasons.

 ==Add Columns==